Mxrk23/Active-Directory/README.md

 <p align="center">
 10.5.
 Directory.  <br/>
-<br>Before running it I would need to go to the directory where the script is located just for it to work and pull in the names.txt<br>
+<br>Before running it, I would need to go to the directory where the script is located just for it to work and pull in the names.txt<br>